highestop/demo-angular-lib-multi-entries/README.md

 export * from "./src/demo2/demo2.module";
 ```

 Now we can run `ng build demo` to compile this library.
-Angular will bundle it into three packages.
+Angular NgPackage will bundle it into three packages.

 ![](public/images/2021-08-15_09-49-00.png)

-See what's like in dist.
+See what we have in `dist`.

 ![](public/images/2021-08-15_10-07-14.png)